dingan005/digital_clock/README.md

 ### How to run the script
 - Execute `python3 digital_clock.py`

-### Screenshot/GIF showing the sample use of the script
+### Screenshot showing the sample use of the script

 ![Digital Clock Output](https://github.com/Python-World/python-mini-projects/blob/master/projects/Digital_clock/Digital%20Clock.PNG)